 would come before the Air Force flag in order of precedence.

-The Merchant Marine, Vietnam Veterans, and POW/MIA flags can be displayed following the military flags.
+The Merchant Marine, Vietnam Veterans, and POW/MIA flags can be displayed (not required) following the primary military service flags.
 There is some latitude in the order of display regarding these three flags.